jacksleight/blade-snip/README.md

 # Blade Snip

-Blade Snip allows you to use parts of a blade template multiple times.
-It's partials, but inline:
+Blade Snip lets you use parts of a single blade template multiple times.
+Basically partials, but inline:

 ```blade
 <div class="products">